 The Betz Limit is generally met and exceeded by the Reaction Forces alone; the Lift Force Energies mostly drive the generator vs tip over the tower and are totally extra freebie bennies not accredited in the Bernoulli Energy Equation.

 Basically this array is constructed like a giant bicycle wheel with a cinched heavy duty plastic shipping strap acting as the rim, crimped into a pocket in the end of the spar of each blade keeping it from moving and fatiguing; it is a reaction turbine operating above its critical Reynolds number with interacting overlapping blades employing enhanced lift force capabilities.
 The old farm wind mill it replaces was also a reaction turbine, but it did not have the Hi Lift Aero Blades nor a sophisticated speed control system; it operated below its critical Reynolds number in Laminar flow regimes and apparently used this feature of nature to repeatedly and reliable pivot its blade array out of the wind stream to protect itself.
 However, this meant that it could never operate successfully at the higher power levels, nor was it designed structurally to do so.
 My machine is.

 The number of blades in the array is truly unique: more blades would cause it to operate below the critical Reynolds numbers, while fewer blades would be too far apart to constructively interact.

-My machine thoroughly dispatches A. Betz's silly theory of limits, which is coincidental not casual, and routinely exceeds COE (conservation of energy) equation predictions, as written, by several times, which is rendered KAPUT by this machine.
+My machine thoroughly dispatches A. Betz's silly theory of limits, which is coincidental not casual, and routinely exceeds COE (conservation of energy) equation predictions, as written, by several times, which is rendered KAPUT by the mere existance of this machine.